NBC Sunday Night Football: Contract

 NBC is the current home of the annual Pro Football Hall of Fame Game, which begins the NFL's preseason each August.
 Usually the game is aired on the Sunday after the Hall of Fame Induction Ceremony the night before.
 In 2017, the game was moved to the Thursday before the Induction Ceremony, which made the game the official start of Hall of Fame Weekend.
-Due to NBC's broadcast commitments to the Summer Olympics, every four years the game is moved to either the NFL Network or in 2021, Fox Sports.
-One preseason game (the Hall of Fame game).
-But only one preseason game was shown in 2021.
-The Thursday night season opener was retained as part of the new contract that began in 2014.
-The Thursday Night season opener and the Thanksgiving Night Game will be retained as part of the new contract beginning in 2023.
+Due to NBC's broadcast commitments to the Summer Olympics, in every year the games are held, the Hall of Fame Game is moved to another network – Fox in 2021 and ESPN/ABC in 2024.
+In Summer Olympics years, NBC hosts another preseason game in lieu of the Hall of Fame Game, generally in the last week of the preseason schedule.
+In 2021, this was a matchup between the Atlanta Falcons and the Cleveland Browns, and in 2024, it was a matchup between the New England Patriots and the Washington Commanders.

-From 2006 until 2013, NBC's contract included the rights to both Saturday wild card playoff games that had been previously aired by ABC as part of its Monday Night Football contract.
-Tom Hammond provided play-by-play for the early game until 2012, with Dan Hicks taking the position in 2013.
-Cris Collinsworth was the initial color commentator for these broadcasts, doing so until 2008 when he replaced John Madden as lead analyst in 2009.
-Mike Mayock, NBC's Notre Dame color commentator until 2012, took over as color commentator in 2013.
-In 2020, NBC gained rights to the Saturday and Sunday night Super Wild Card games, with one of those games being called by the Notre Dame Football crew consisting of Mike Tirico (calling his first NFL playoff game since the 2015–16 postseason when he was at ESPN/ABC, and first at NBC), and Tony Dungy (calling his first ever NFL playoff game).

 Scheduling

 Opening game

-The first regular season game to be shown by NBC under this contract, between the Miami Dolphins and the Pittsburgh Steelers, aired on September 7, 2006, followed by the first Sunday-night game – between the Indianapolis Colts and New York Giants – on September 10, 2006.
-The actual first game of the run – the 2006 Pro Football Hall of Fame Game between the Oakland Raiders and Philadelphia Eagles – was televised on August 6, 2006.
+The first regular season game to be shown by NBC under this contract, between the Miami Dolphins and the Pittsburgh Steelers, aired on September 7, 2006, followed by the first Sunday-night game – between the Indianapolis Colts and the New York Giants – on September 10, 2006.
+The actual first game of the run – the 2006 Pro Football Hall of Fame Game between the Oakland Raiders and the Philadelphia Eagles – was televised on August 6, 2006, also on NBC.

+Thanksgiving

+The first Thanksgiving game to be shown by NBC, between the New England Patriots and the New York Jets, aired on November 22, 2012.
+Prior to then, the primetime Thanksgiving game aired on NFL Network via Thursday Night Football between 2006 and 2011.

+Super Bowl

+The first Super Bowl to be shown by NBC under this contract, Super Bowl XLIII, between the Arizona Cardinals and Pittsburgh Steelers, aired on February 1, 2009.

 Flexible scheduling

-NBC Sunday Night Football is the beneficiary of the league's new flexible-scheduling system.
-Since the NFL now considers SNF to be its featured game of the week, for the final seven weeks of the season (seven of the final eight weeks during the 2006, 2011, 2016 2017 and 2022 seasons because of Christmas weekend), the NFL has the flexibility in selecting games that are more intriguing and typically have playoff implications to air on Sunday night.
+NBC Sunday Night Football is the beneficiary of the league's flexible-scheduling system.
+Since the NFL considers SNF to be its featured game of the week, for the final seven weeks of the season (seven of the final eight weeks during the 2006, 2011, 2016, 2017, 2022, and 2023 seasons because of Christmas weekend), the NFL has the flexibility in selecting games that are more intriguing and typically have playoff implications to air on Sunday night.